Waffle/waffle/Docs/faq/waffleShiro.md

 The `waffle.shiro.negotiate.NegotiateAuthenticationFilter` and `waffle.shiro.negotiate.NegotiateAuthenticationRealm`
 provide SingleSignOn (see shiro.ini notes in `DynamicAuthenticationFilter` javadocs regarding SSOCookie config).

-The `waffle.shiro.dynamic.DynamicAuthenticationFilter` and `waffle.shiro.dynamic.DynamicAuthenticationStrategy' provide
+The `waffle.shiro.dynamic.DynamicAuthenticationFilter` and `waffle.shiro.dynamic.DynamicAuthenticationStrategy` provide
-a way for a use to select which authentication type is used at runtime.
+a way for a client to select which authentication type is used at runtime.